waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Switch Logic Observations
 - 3-2-1 from all-OFF (Turn 9834): Results in all shutters CLOSED except (2, 6/7).
-- Resetting switches to OFF to perform systematic one-by-one tests.
+- Reset complete (Turn 9855).
+Systematic one-by-one tests beginning.

 # Strategy
-1. Turn Switch 3 OFF (Current task).
-2. Turn Switch 2 OFF.
-3. Turn Switch 1 OFF.
+1. Reset complete.
+All switches OFF.
+2. Observe shutter states at (16, 6), (12, 8), (10, 6), and (2, 6) with all OFF.
-4. Test 1: Turn Switch 1 ON only.
+3. Test 1: Turn Switch 1 ON only.
 Record effects.
-5. Test 2: Turn Switch 2 ON only.
+4. Test 2: Reset Switch 1 to OFF.
+Turn Switch 2 ON only.
 Record effects.
-6. Test 3: Turn Switch 3 ON only.
+5. Test 3: Reset Switch 2 to OFF.
+Turn Switch 3 ON only.
 Record effects.

 # Area Notes
 - Warehouse Entrance: Southern unseen area (Map 3_55).